-Other published work has appeared in: Mute Magazine, Spacing Magazine, Broken Pencil Magazine, Public Magazine, .dpi, Glowlab, UbiComp conference proceedings, Handheld Magazine, Kiss Machine, and many other publications.
+Other published work has appeared in: Mute Magazine, Spacing Magazine, Broken Pencil Magazine, PUBLIC journal, Domein voor Kunstkritiek, .dpi, Glowlab, Vague Terrain, Centre international d’art contemporain de Montréal (CIAC) e-magazine, Kiss Machine, and many other publications.

 “Life Through The Eyes of Machines”, lecture and panel discussion, Mapping Festival, Geneva CH, May 7, 2013.

 “Object-Oriented Ontology and Art”, lecture and panel discussion, Nottingham Contemporary, Nottingham UK, June 19, 2013.

 “Uncharted Territories”, lecture, Lighthouse, Brighton UK, April 5, 2012.

 “In Transition?
 The role of the curator and the arts in a digital culture”, lecture, Argos, Brussels BE, February 29, 2012.

 Speaking tour of Ukraine: lectures at Palace of Fine Arts (Lviv), Center for Urban History (Lviv), and Center for Contemporary Art (Kyiv), November 2011.